My Tomorrow Initiative

 Through the My Tomorrow Intiative, CPS has extended the strategy to its comprehensive Vision 2020: My Tomorrow Plan.

 Cincinnati Public Schools provides strong academic and college-preparatory curriculum in all of our schools.
 All academic programs are rooted in the new Common Core State Standards.

 Students who are ninth-graders in Fall 2014 (Senior Class of 2018) will be the first students to graduate under new requirements put in place by the Ohio Legistature.
 The new requirements are aimed at ensuring that all students are ready for success in college and work.

 Ohio Department of Education: Details on Ohio's new high school graduation requirements

 Common Core Academic Standards

 The Common Core State Standards are being implemented in Ohio and in most other states, and CPS has been recognized for being an early adopter.
-The new standards were introduced into CPS' classrooms under the district's Vision i5 Campaign.

 Also called the Common Core Academic Standards, these new standards are designed to be relevant and rigorous.
 This new approach to learning will help students develop the skills necessary for success in college and in careers within a global economy.